A beauty routine can help keep our skin looking healthy

 I always say, it’s easier to take care of your skin now than it is to treat it later.
 In the spa, I talk to so many people who come in for facials saying “I wish someone would have told me how to take care of my skin at a younger age.”
 This doesn't mean if you’re past the point of preventing skin damage there's no hope for you.
 Believe me, there is!

 Though, if you are at the place in life where you can avoid this damage to your skin, why not?!
-Starting a good skincare routine when you’re young will keep it that way for much longer.
+Starting a good skin care routine when you’re young will keep it that way longer.